Firearms reform

 Phase 1: Effective enforcement (improvements to Firearms Prohibition Orders)

 This was part of a first 100-days coalition commitment to give Police additional power to search gang members for firearms.
 This will help prevent high-risk people from legally accessing or using firearms or associating with people who have firearms.
 The additional powers were enabled through amendments to the Firearms Prohibition Orders system.
-The Firearms Prohibition Orders Legislation Amendment Act 2024 was passed in September 2024 and the law will come into effect in March 2025.
+The Firearms Prohibition Orders Legislation Amendment Act 2024 was passed in September 2024 and the law will came into effect in March 2025.

 Phase 2: Regulating shooting clubs and shooting ranges

-Arms (Shooting Clubs, Shooting Ranges, and Other Matters) Amendment Bill - New Zealand Parliament(external link)
+New Zealand Parliament website: Arms (Shooting Clubs, Shooting Ranges, and Other Matters) Amendment Bill - New Zealand Parliament(external link)

 Phase 3: Institutional arrangements for effective and efficient regulation

-This involves a review of the Firearms Registry to determine if it is effectively improving public safety.
 Phase 3 also involves the transfer of the Firearms Safety Authority, regulator of the Arms Act, to another department.

 Phase 4: A systematic rewrite to modernise the Arms Act 1983